 Statement of Net Position- The statement of net position is designed to display the financial position of the Schools.
-Governments report all capital assets in the government-wide statement of net position and report depreciation expense - the cost of "using up" capital assets-in the statement of activities.
-The net position of a government will be broken down into three categories: 1) invested in capital assets, net of related debt; 2) restricted, and 3) unrestricted.
+Governments report all capital assets in the government-wide statement of net position and report depreciation expense-the cost of "using up" capital assets-in the statement of activities.
+The net position of a government will be broken down into three categories: 1) net investment in capital assets; 2) restricted, and 3) unrestricted.